-Millions of American consumers and businesses choose or invest in energy efficient products, homes, buildings, and industrial plants to lower their utility costs and prevent pollution.
-To meet this demand, thousands of American businesses offer energy efficient products and services to provide greater value to their customers, boost revenues and profits, promote sustainability, reduce greenhouse emissions, and gain a competitive advantage.
+Millions of American consumers and businesses choose or invest in energy-efficient products, homes, buildings, and industrial plants to lower their utility costs and prevent pollution.
+To meet this demand, thousands of American businesses offer energy-efficient products and services to provide greater value to their customers, boost revenues and profits, promote sustainability, reduce greenhouse emissions, and gain a competitive advantage.

 What is energy efficiency?

-The typical household spends $2000 a year on energy bills.
+The typical household spends $2,000 a year on energy bills.
 With ENERGY STAR you can save 30% or about $575 on your energy bills, while avoiding more than 5,500 pounds of greenhouse gas emissions.
 Many Americans don’t realize that their utility bills are higher than necessary because they are using older, inefficient appliances and products, or because their homes are poorly insulated.
-On average, an older refrigerator uses twice as much energy as a new ENERGY STAR certified refrigerator.
+On average, an older refrigerator uses approximately twice as much energy as a new ENERGY STAR certified refrigerator.
 Older, inefficient products in your home or business waste energy, leading to higher utility bills and unnecessary pollution.

-ENERGY STAR is the simple choice for building or purchasing an energy efficient new home.
-More than 100,000 ENERGY STAR certified energy-efficient single-family homes and apartments were built in 2017 alone, with nearly 1.9 million certified to date.
+Homebuyers have more energy-efficient choices than ever before, with over 2 million ENERGY STAR certified new homes and apartments built to-date, and nearly 100,000 built in 2019 alone.
+Today, all of the nation’s twenty largest homebuilders construct ENERGY STAR certified homes.
+ENERGY STAR certified homes and apartments are at least 10% more energy efficient than those built to code and achieve a 20% improvement on average while providing homeowners with better quality, performance, and comfort.
 These high-performing homes can be found across the U.S. and in every market segment, including attached and unattached single-family homes, townhouses, and condos and apartment rentals in multifamily buildings.
-They include custom-built and move-up homes, entry levels homes, affordable homes, and even manufactured homes.
+They include custom-built and move-up homes, entry-levels homes, affordable homes, and even manufactured homes.

 Energy Efficient Commercial Buildings

-Energy Efficient Industrial Plants
+Energy-Efficient Industrial Plants